 The ATAC is composed of eleven members.
 Members are nominated by NVTA member agencies and appointed by the NVTA Board of Directors.
 Members serve for three-year terms and are eligible for renewal.
 The qualification for an ATAC member is to either live or work within Napa County.

-Members of the public are welcome to attend all or part of any ATAC meeting.
+The ATAC meets the fourth Monday each month at 5:00pm in the NVTA Board Room located at 625 Burnell St. in Napa.
+Members of the public are encouraged to attend all or part of any ATAC meeting.